neumino/neumino.github.io/movies.md

-### The Spy Who Dumped Me
+### LEGO DC Super Heroes - Aquaman: Rage Of Atlantis
-*Released on 2018-08-02, vote average 6.5*
+*Released on 2018-07-23, vote average 5.9*

-Audrey and Morgan are best friends who unwittingly become entangled in an international conspiracy when one of the women discovers the boyfriend who dumped her was actually a spy.
+Aquaman must battle foes in the air, on land and in the depths of the Seven Seas, along with some help from The Justice League, to save the day.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/OZsYiWBgFOk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/__SmDkmZTpA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>